-The Future of Legal Education and Training Conference (LegalEdCon) 2020 takes place on Thursday 14 May 2020 across five inter-linked spaces at Kings Place, Kings Cross, London.
+The Future of Legal Education and Training Conference (LegalEdCon) 2020 takes place on Thursday 14 May 2020 — virtually.

-Headline sponsored by BPP University Law School, The University of Law and BARBRI, with Nottingham Law School, King’s College London, The City Law School and The College of Legal Practice as silver sponsors, the Conference features sessions on areas including diversity, inclusion and social mobility; embedding technology in legal education and training; the latest Solicitors Qualifying Exam (SQE) developments; the new Bar Course training regime; and mental health & wellbeing; followed by a closing keynote.
+Headline sponsored by BPP University Law School, The University of Law and BARBRI, with Nottingham Law School, King’s College London, LexisNexis, The City Law School and The College of Legal Practice as silver sponsors, the Conference features sessions on areas including diversity, inclusion and social mobility; embedding technology in legal education and training; the latest Solicitors Qualifying Exam (SQE) developments; the new Bar Course training regime; and online learning; followed by a closing keynote.

 Director of Education and Training at the SRA

 Head of Learning & Development at Slaughter and May